hellojjl/roX-project/README.md

 **Installation and Usage**

-Down the datasets and the code, and run the R code to produce the figures.
+Download the datasets and the code, and run the code to produce the figures.